W00jo/pierwszy-projekt/README.md

-# Game Title
+# Pierwszy Projekt (Zrazy)

 ## Overview

-Short description of the game and its genre.
+2D pixel art platformówka.

-## Project Structure
+## Project structure

 - **assets/** → Art, audio, fonts, shaders
 - **config/** → Settings and translations
 - **docs/** → Notes and changelog
 - **scenes/** → Main game scenes
   - each scene should have it's own folder with towarzyszący script

-## How to Run
+## How to run

 1. Create a `project` in Godot.

-## Conventions
+## Namin conventions

 These naming conventions follow the Godot Engine style.
 Breaking these will make your code clash with the built-in naming conventions, leading to inconsistent code.
 As a summary table: